Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Preliminaries

 \subsection{Dirichlet Process and Mixture}

-The Dirichlet process (DP) is a stochastic process whose sample paths are probability measures and is commonly used as a prior distribution over the space of probability measures \cite{DP_source_Ferguson_1973}. \cite{Peter_Muller,Yee_Whye_Teh_DP} provide detailed reviews of the Dirichlet process.
-The DP is characterized by 2 parameters, the prior strength parameter $\alpha >0$, which is also referred to as the concentration or model complexity parameter, and the base probability measure $H$ defined on $S$.
+The Dirichlet process (DP) is a stochastic process whose sample paths are probability measures that is commonly used as a prior distribution over the space of probability measures \cite{DP_source_Ferguson_1973}. \cite{Peter_Muller,Yee_Whye_Teh_DP} provide detailed reviews of the Dirichlet process.
+The DP is characterized by 2 parameters, the prior strength parameter $\alpha >0$, which is also referred to as the concentration parameter, and the base probability measure $H$ defined on $S$.
 A DP random measure $G$ is said to be distributed as:

-with $\mathbb{E}[G(\cdot)]=H(\cdot)$ and $Var[G(\cdot)]=\frac{H(\cdot)(1-H(\cdot))}{1+\alpha}$.
+with $\mathbb{E}[G(\cdot)]=H(\cdot)$ and $\mathrm{Var}[G(\cdot)]=\frac{H(\cdot)(1-H(\cdot))}{1+\alpha}$.

-Moreover, $G$ assigns probability $G(B)$ to every measurable set $B$ such that for each finite partition $\{B_1,...,B_k\}$ of S, the joint distribution of the random vector $(G(B_1),...,G(B_k))$ follows a Dirichlet distribution, which gives rise to its name:
+Moreover, $G$ assigns probability $G(B)$ to every measurable set $B$ such that for each finite partition $\{B_1,...,B_k\}$ of $S$, the joint distribution of the random vector $(G(B_1),...,G(B_k))$ follows a Dirichlet distribution, which gives rise to its name:

 In the setting of posterior inference, given a sequence of independent and identically distributed draws $\{\theta_j\}_{j=1}^n$ from the true underlying measure $G$, the DP posterior distribution for $G$ is: